davewhiteland/compsci-superbasics/collections/_hardware/mice.md

 ### Wireless mouse

-This must have a its own power (typically AA or AAA batteries).
+This must have its own power (typically AA or AAA batteries).
 Some mice have a small light indicating that the power is on, and sometimes there is a small switch too.

 The power supply of a wireless mouse drives the transmission of data to the computer (typically using [Bluetooth]({{ site.baseurl }}/hardware/wifi-and-bluetooth)).